corbinrobb/corbinrobb/README.md

 # Hello!
 I'm Corbin! 👋 (He/Him)

-I do that coding stuff and I very much enjoy it.
-\
 I am a Full-Stack Developer that was trained by Bloom Institute of Technology (formerly Lambda School).
 \
 I am always excited to learn new things and I am a huge fan of self teaching, especially through experience.
 Go fast and break things or go slow and be careful,